m4tex/cp2077-playground/README.md

 # cp2077-playground
-Base project with RED4ext and RedLib in CMake.
+Base RED4ext plugin with RedLib in CMake.
 Comes with a batch script for automatic setup.
 Has a folder for redscript files which get compiled.
 ## Setup
 ```